medical research statistics

 A blood pressure of 140/90 or higher is considered high blood pressure.
 Both numbers are important.
 If one or both numbers are usually high, you have high blood pressure.
 If you are being treated for high blood pressure, you still have high blood pressure even if you have repeated readings in the normal range.

 High blood pressure is called "the silent killer" because you can have it for years without knowing it.
 The only way to find out if you have high blood pressure is to have your blood pressure measured.
-Using a blood pressure cuff and stethoscope or electronic sensor, your doctor or nurse can take your blood pressure and tell you if it is high.

 Even though high blood pressure usually has no signs or symptoms, it is dangerous if it continues over time.
 It is important to find out if you have high blood pressure and, if so, to keep it under control.